aergoio/guide/source/using-testnet/connecting.rst

 .. code-block:: toml

-    netprotocoladdr = "192.168.0.6"
-    netprotocolport = 7846
+    netprotocoladdr = "211.12.34.56" # external address to which other peer can connect netprotocolport = 7846
-    npbindaddr = "211.12.34.56" # no config element or empty string means using same address as external npbindport = 17846 # negative number means it is same as external port, in this case 7846
+    npbindaddr = "192.168.0.2" # no config element or empty string means using same address as external npbindport = 17846 # negative number means it is same as external port, in this case 7846